Board members are elected for three-year terms. The first year in each listing is the year the board member was elected.

 I am on the Board because I enjoy working with a group of committed people who share my enthusiasm for fostering co-op principles and specifically the values of our Community Food Co-op.
 I am a long-time local organic farmer who is dedicated to maintaining the rich, natural environment Whatcom County enjoys.
 I offer modest involvement as a mentor in Sustainable Connection’s Food to Bank on Program, and also enjoy volunteering with NSEA (Nooksack Salmon Enhancement Association).

-I have worked on organic farms in Whatcom County for the past seven years.
+I have been involved in the farming community in Whatcom County since 2007.
+First working on organic farms, and now as a small farm owner of Grateful Bounty Farm.
 I am passionate about strengthening our food system, building local resilience, and providing access to healthy food.
 I have experience in leadership roles as a farm manager, and have experience working collaboratively with a group of people on the Twin Sisters Farmers Market.
-On the Board, I look forward to serving as a voice for the local farming community and an advocate for the continued support of local farms.
+On the Board, I enjoy serving as a voice for the local farming community and an advocate for the continued support of local farms.
 My background in farming has helped me to recognize the connection between soil health, plant health, and personal health.
 For each of these areas to thrive, a vibrant local food system is necessary.
-My work has allowed me to be very connected to our local food system, and I will apply my knowledge to contribute to the Co-op’s goal of local food system development.
+My work allows me to be very connected to our local food system, and apply my knowledge to contribute to the Co-op’s goal of local food system development.

-I’m honored to join the Board for the first time in 2015.
-I work as an organic farm employee for Growing Washington in Everson, the site manager of the Bellingham Farmers Market, and have served on the board of Tilth Producers of Washington.
-My passions are cooking from scratch, gardening vegetables and flowers, taking care of animals, and promoting local food and farming through farmers markets. think that locally produced food, organic farming methods, and folks cooking from scratch are the foundations of a healthy community.
-I look forward to bringing informed and practical ideas to the table whenever the Board has the opportunity to nurture the local food system.
+I’m honored to serve my first term on the Co-op Board.
+I work as an organic farm employee for Growing Washington in Everson, the Site Manager of the Bellingham Farmers Market, and have served on the board of Tilth Producers of Washington.
+My passions are cooking from scratch, gardening vegetables and flowers, taking care of animals, and promoting local food and farming through farmers markets.
+I think that locally produced food, organic farming methods, and folks cooking from scratch are the foundations of a healthy community.
+I serve on the Finance and Farm Fund Committees, and look forward to bringing informed and practical ideas to the table whenever the Board has the opportunity to nurture the local food system.